-It's about teaching our kids to not be the ones who are cruel.
-And it's about holding ourselves and each other to this same standard.
+It's about teaching your kids to not be the ones who are cruel.
+And it's about holding yourself and your people to this same standard.

-It's about committing to the uncomfortable conversation and the hard work.
+It's about committing to the uncomfortable conversations and the hard work.
 And then engaging in both in short, direct, and repeated spurts.

 My own hard work came in the form of writing my book and giving my TEDx Talk.
 It's why I wrote my courses.
 It's why I keep telling my story.
 And writing these blogs.
 And reliving those comments.